GST Billing format in Excel, PDF, and Word & Time of Supply

 (r) Serial Number & Date of Tax invoice

-- Consecutive serial number should not exceed 16 charcters for tax invoice and one or multiple series shall be maintained for the financial year
+Consecutive serial number should not exceed 16 characters for a tax invoice and one or multiple series shall be maintained for the financial year

-- A consolidated revised tax invoice can be issued for all taxable supplied made to an unregistered person.
+A consolidated revised tax invoice can be issued for all taxable supplies made to an unregistered person.

-- In case of inter state supply, where value of supply does not exceed Rs.
-2.5 Lacs a consolidated revised tax invoice may be issued separately in respect of all unregistered recipient located in a state.
+In the case of inter-state supply, where the value of a supply does not exceed Rs.
+2.5 Lacs a consolidated revised tax invoice may be issued separately in respect of all unregistered recipients located in a state.

-- In case of value of goods and services or both supplied is less than Rs.
-200 then no need to issue tax invoice in case of Business to Consumer transactions.
+In case of the value of goods and services or both supplied is less than Rs.
+200 then no need to issue a tax invoice in case of Business Consumer transactions.

 What is a Bill of Supply in GST?